PEM-Humboldt/graph_soundscapes/README.md

 - read_audio_metadata.R
 - batch_compute_graph_soundscape.R

+## Author

+This script has been developed by Juan Sebastián Ulloa at the Instituto Humboldt, Colombia, following a previously proposed approach from other researchers (see References).

 ## References

 - Campos‐Cerqueira, M., et al., 2020.
 How does FSC forest certification affect the acoustically active fauna in Madre de Dios, Peru?
 Remote Sensing in Ecology and Conservation 6, 274–285. https://doi.org/10.1002/rse2.120